 The information provided by a histogram is based on the brightness levels of each pixel in an image.
 In addition to helping photographers understand and adjust their exposures, it also assists them in avoiding potential issues such as clipping highlights or shadows and ensuring detail remains intact throughout all areas of the photograph.

 The histogram appears in the bottom right or left of the screen and if you don’t see it you can easily press a button that says disp. several times until you see it.

 Since we are talking about color theory, I would like you to pay particular attention to the RGB histogram.

-Some cameras have RGB histograms which show 3 different channels one next to the other (Red, Green and Blue) but some just have a color histogram which basically shows you one graph with the three channels overlapping each other.
+Some cameras have RGB histograms which show 3 different channels one next to the other (Red, Green and Blue) but some just have a color histogram that basically shows you one graph with the three channels overlapping each other.
 They show the same thing but in a different way.
-But for our purposes both graphs work.
+But for our purposes, both graphs work.

 When you look at the RGB histogram, what I am checking is if there is any color clipping.
 Clipping happens when part of all the image is over or underexposed.

 Overexposure means the histogram is touching on the far right of the graft, and underexposure means the histogram is touching on the far left of the graft.

 Unfortunately, this is not fixable, even in editing.